torwager/ComputationalFoundations/_sources/mixedfx2_examples.md

 ## Ashar dataset

-Now that we've loaded the Ashar back pain dataset, we can try running a mixed effects model and compare:
+Now that we've loaded the Ashar back pain dataset, we can try running a mixed effects model and compare.

+Instead of organizing data in a "wide format" table with one row per participant, we can use the "long format" table, in which $y$ (i.e., Pain) is an $[mk x 1]$ vector with $k$ values measured for each of $m$ participants.
+We model the correlation between within-person repeated measures (Pre and Post-treatment pain) by including a random effect of participant in the error model.

 [Download the Matlab live script](matlab_live/ashar_backpain_lme_example.mlx)